Stephen Goss, British science fiction

 2016Russia

-Unknown virus have killed most of the human kind.
-As one of the last survivors you set out to reach the city, where the remains of the population live without electricity or hope.
+Unknown virus have killed most of the humankind.
+As one of the last survivors, you set out to reach the city, where the remains of the population live without electricity or hope.